Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: RL with Delayed Observations and Regret Analysis

-This section devotes to quantify the performance degradation caused by delayed observations.
+This section is devoted to quantifying the performance degradation caused by delayed observations.
 In particular, we bound the value difference between the best executable policy and the best Markov policy in a no delay environment.
 Recall that $V_1$ is the value function of the original MDP.
 We denote